 Everything You Need to Know About Help to Buy7 April 2017

-If you apply for Help To Buy, you can only take out a repayment mortgage.
-This means the mortgage guarantee offered through Help To Buy can be a reassuring safety net to those new to the world of property.
+If you apply for the scheme, you can only take out a repayment mortgage.
+This means the mortgage guarantee offered through the government initiative can be a reassuring safety net to those new to the world of property.

-Are there any instances when the Help To Buy scheme isn’t available?
+Are there any instances when the scheme isn’t available?

-There are some cases in which you wouldn’t be eligible to use the Help To Buy scheme.
-If you were looking to buy a second home in Devon or a property to rent out, the Help to Buy scheme wouldn’t be available.
+There are some cases in which you wouldn’t be eligible to use the scheme.
+If you were looking to buy a second home in Devon or a property to rent out, the scheme wouldn’t be available.

-How might the Help To Buy scheme look when broken down?
+How might the scheme look when broken down?

 Let’s say you’ve found your ideal new home in North Devon and the asking price is £300,000.